FarronF/limerick-council-meetings/meetings/2024/01/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 11th December 2023.md

 Christmas in Limerick 2023 where several good suggestions were made in relation to expanding the

-offering, and Members expressed disappointment that these had not been acted on.--- 2
+offering, and Members expressed disappointment that these had not been acted on.
+---
+2

 They referred to Christmas events in other cities in Ireland and agreed that Limerick needed to